Book 1 (Psalms 1–41)

 While we seek to honor God in our work, this does not mean the road will be easy.
 We sometimes may find ourselves in the “darkest valley” (Ps.
 23:4).
 This could come as the loss of a contract, a teaching assignment that has gone bad, or feelings of isolation and meaninglessness in our work.
 Or it could come as a longer-term struggle, such as a toxic office environment or inability to find a job.
 These are things we’d prefer to avoid.
 But Psalm 23 reminds us that God is near in all circumstances.
 “I fear no evil for you are with me” (Ps.
 23:4a).
 His work on our behalf is not hypothetical, but tangible and real.
 A shepherd has a rod and staff, and God has every instrument needed to bring us safely through the worst of life (Ps.
 23:4b).
 God will take care of us even in a sometimes-hostile world, “in the presence of my enemies” (Ps.
 23:5).
 It is easy to remember this when things are calm, but here we are called to remember it in the midst of the challenge and adversity.
 While we would often rather not think about this, it is through the challenges of our lives that God works out his purposes in us.

 Psalm 23 concludes by reminding us of the destination of our journey with God.
-“I shall dwell in the house of the Lord forever” (Ps 23:6b).
+“I shall dwell in the house of the Lord my whole life long” (Ps 23:6b).
 As in Psalm 127 and elsewhere, the house or household is not only a shelter where people eat and sleep, but the basic unit of work and economic production.
 Thus, dwelling in the house of the Lord does not mean waiting until we die to so that we can cease working and receive our reward.
 Rather it promises that the time is coming when we will find a place where our work and life can thrive.
 The first half of the verse tells us directly that this is a promise for our present lives as well as eternity.
-“Goodness and love will follow me all the days of my life” (Ps.
+“Goodness and mercy shall follow me all the days of my life” (Ps.
 23:6).
 The promise that God will be with us, bringing goodness and love in all of the circumstances of our life and work is a deeper kind of comfort than we can ever get from hoping to avoid every adversity that could befall us.

 Human life is a series of choices, and many of these involve vocation.
 We should develop the habit of taking all such decisions to God.
 Psalm 25:12 teaches, “Who are they that fear the Lord?
 He will teach them the way that they should choose.”
 How does God teach us the way to choose?
 Psalm 25 notes several ways, beginning with “Make me to know your ways, O Lord.
 Lead me in your truth, and teach me” (Ps.
 25:4-5).
 This requires reading the Bible regularly, the primary way we get to know God’s ways and learn his truth.
 Once we know God’s ways, we need to put them into practice without needing special guidance from God in most cases.
 “The paths of the Lord are steadfast love and faithfulness for those who keep his covenant and decrees” (Ps.
 25:10).
 His covenant and decrees are found, of course, in the Bible.